zygomedia/hobo/book/src/getting-started.md

                 })
             )
             .add_child(e::button() // same as .child but non-chaining
-                // since this style is identical to the one above it - the class will be
+                // since this style is identical to the one above it -
-                // reused to avoid copypasting - the button generating code can be
+                // the class will be reused to avoid copypasting -
+                // the button generating code can be moved into
-                // moved into a function or maybe just the code that defines the style .class(css::style!(
+                // a function or maybe just the code that defines the style .class(css::style!(
                     .& {
-                        css::padding_horizontal!(16 px),
-                        css::background_color!(css::color::PALEVIOLETRED),
+                        css::padding_horizontal::px(16),
+                        css::background_color::rgba(css::colors::PALEVIOLETRED),
                     }

                     .&:hover {
-                        css::background_color!(css::color::GREEN),
+                        css::background_color::rgba(css::colors::GREEN),
                     }
                 ))
                 .text("decrement")